nelsonjchen/mindflakes.com/content/posts/voip-ms-caller-name-blocker.md

 ## The Call Hunting trick

 VoIP.ms has another feature called Call Hunting.
-The normal idea is that a DID can try multiple destinations in order.
-If the first one does not take the call, the next one gets a shot.
+A DID can try multiple destinations in order.

-So I made a tool that registers to VoIP.ms as a normal SIP endpoint and sits first in a Call Hunting group.
-It looks at the incoming caller name and then does one of two things:
+So I made a tool that registers to VoIP.ms as a SIP endpoint and sits first in a Call Hunting group.
+It checks the incoming caller name and then does one of two things:

 - If the caller does not match the block list, it rejects the call with `486 Busy Here`.
 - If the caller matches the block list, it answers, plays SIT tones plus a disconnected-style message, and hangs up.